About Can-Can

 FAQ

 Yes.
-This Can-Can page is set up for 12-hole AC ocarina and keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow in one place.
+This Can-Can page keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.